Susanne Albrecht: Early life

 Albrecht was the daughter of a successful maritime lawyer, and spent her childhood living in a wealthy suburb of Hamburg.
 She did not fit in well in public school, and was later sent to a private school in Holzminden.
 In 1971 she attended the University of Hamburg where she studied sociology, and it was around this time that she became interested in Marxism.
-She joined several political groups and even a squatters group before moving into an apartment with Karl-Heinz Dellwo.
+She joined several political groups and a squatters group before moving into an apartment with Karl-Heinz Dellwo.
 She also began to mingle with some Red Army Faction (RAF) members, such as Ilse Stachowiak, to whom she sometimes gave her ID papers.

 In 1974, along with Dellwo and a few other people who all later became involved with the RAF, she joined the Committee Against the Torture of Political Prisoners in West Germany, which protested against the conditions that several imprisoned RAF terrorists were living in.

 In Hamburg, she rented an apartment with six other people which had no shower or bath.
 She was known to have said about her former home-life; "I was sick of pigging out on caviar and smoked salmon."
 She, along with Sigrid Sternebeck and Silke Maier-Witt (who were collectively known as the Hamburg Aunties), became very important to the left-wing scene and Albrecht began to further strengthen her connection to the RAF.